shib71/cfspreadsheet-lucee/README.md

 ##Update:
-The ApachePOI jars have been updated to the latest stable version (3.11) xmlbeans-2.6.0.jar also added as per Apache recommendtioj, though v2.3 is all that is required.
+The ApachePOI jars have been updated to the latest stable version (3.11) xmlbeans-2.6.0.jar also added as per Apache recommendation, though v2.3 is all that is required.
 Version bumped to 4.0 because of new jars.

 ##Installation: via Lucee Admin GUI